openshift/cluster-monitoring-operator/Documentation/resources.md

 Expose the Prometheus web server within the cluster on the following ports:
 * Port 9091 provides access to all the Prometheus endpoints.
 Granting access requires binding a user to the `cluster-monitoring-view` cluster role.
-* Port 9092 provides access the `/metrics` and `/federate` endpoints only.
+* Port 9092 provides access to the `/metrics` and `/federate` endpoints only.
 This port is for internal use, and no other usage is guaranteed.

 ### openshift-user-workload-monitoring/prometheus-operator